Wilo/lambda-image/Readme.md

    0,1,0,0.5, 0,1,0,0.5, }
 ```

-This experimental piece of software represents images by functions instead.
 Instead of a stored set of pixels, an image is a function which can calculate the color of the pixels:

 ```scheme
 ;; semi-transparent red